-The provisions of this section do not apply to cemeteries, duplex dwellings, golf courses, single-family dwellings, or group living uses (see §4.6.3.B).
+The provisions of this section do not apply to duplex dwellings, single-family dwellings, or group living uses (see §4.6.3.B).

 §7.3.4.
 Permit required

 - A. No building permit or certificate of occupancy shall be approved without first securing a permit from the planning director pursuant to the requirements of §9.13. - B. The removal, cutting, planting, pruning or other maintenance of trees or shrubs is prohibited within dedicated street area of public right-of-way or other public property within the city, without a permit pursuant to the requirements of §9.13.